Statement of Principles

 Performance measurement is the quantitative assessment of health care processes and outcomes for which an individual physician or other practitioner, health care organization, or health care system may be accountable.
 A performance measure, or indicator, is a quantitative expression that describes whether, or how often, a process of care or outcome of care occurs.

 Attributes of performance measures are characteristics that define appropriate and useful measures.
 The following criteria shall be used by the AAO-HNS to evaluate the attributes of performance measures for adoption and endorsement by the Academy.
-These attributes are consistent with those required by the AMA’s Physician Consortium on Performance Improvement, of which the AAO-HNS is a member.
+These attributes are consistent with those required by the AMA’s Physician Consortium for Performance Improvement, of which the AAO-HNS is a member.
 By adopting these criteria, the Academy is promoting consistency in performance measurement and supporting further collaboration among physician specialty societies.

 Importance of Dimension of Care Measured

 - Evidence-based.
 The aim of the measure should be to improve patient outcomes.
 The measure should be evidence-based whenever possible.
 For process measures, there should be good evidence that the process improves health outcomes.
 For outcomes measures, there should be good evidence that there are processes or actions that providers can take to improve the outcome.
-When scientific evidence does not exist, the measure should reflect a high degree of professional agreement, including agreement by across appropriate specialty groups.
+When scientific evidence does not exist, the measure should reflect a high degree of professional agreement, including agreement across appropriate specialty groups.